Deepakagnihotri2510/21-Days-Sql-Chllange/README.md

 ---

+📅 Day 20: Running Totals, Moving Averages & Window-Based Trend Analysis Topics Covered:

+Calculating running totals using SUM() OVER

+Creating moving averages using AVG() OVER

+Understanding window frames like
+ROWS BETWEEN 2 PRECEDING AND CURRENT ROW

+Performing trend analysis over time

+Comparing current values against service-level averages

+🧩 Practice Questions Solved
+1️⃣ Calculate running total of patients admitted by week for each service.
+2️⃣ Compute a 4-week moving average of patient satisfaction.
+3️⃣ Display cumulative patient refusals across all services by week.
+🔥 Daily Challenge

+Create a trend analysis showing for each service and week:

+Week number

+Patients admitted

+Running total of admissions

+3-week moving average of satisfaction

+Difference between current week admissions and service average

+Filter for weeks 10–20 only

+This challenge combines window functions, moving averages, and inline comparison, making it a powerful real-world analytical task.

+🏁 Today's Reflection

+Today was all about understanding how window functions can look “across rows” while still keeping each row intact.
+Features like running totals and moving averages are essential for building dashboards, monitoring weekly performance, and understanding long-term trends.

+Mastering window functions gives you next-level analytical power in SQL.

+📚 Progress Tracker

+✅ Day 20 Completed – Window Function Trend Analysis
+🔜 Next Up: Advanced Ranking & Partitioned Analytics (Day 21)
+---

+📅 Day 21: CTEs, Multi-Step Queries & Performance Dashboards
+Topics Covered:

+Using the WITH clause for cleaner, modular SQL

+Building multiple CTEs to break down complex logic

+Joining CTEs to create multi-layered analytical reports

+Organizing queries for readability & scalability

+(Optional) Intro to recursive CTEs for hierarchical data

+🧩 Practice Questions Solved
+1️⃣ Use a CTE to simplify a multi-step computation.
+2️⃣ Use multiple CTEs to break down a complex query into logical parts.
+3️⃣ Build a CTE for staff utilization and join it with patient data.
+🔥 Daily Challenge

+Create a comprehensive hospital performance dashboard using CTEs:

+Your dashboard should calculate:

+1️⃣ Service-level metrics

+Total patients admitted

+Total patients refused

+Average patient satisfaction

+2️⃣ Staff metrics per service

+Total staff count

+Average weeks present

+3️⃣ Patient demographics per service

+Average patient age

+Total patient count

+Then combine all three CTEs into a final unified report showing:

+Service name

+All calculated metrics

+An overall performance score (weighted average of admission rate + satisfaction)

+Order the final output by performance score descending.

+🏁 Today's Reflection

+Today I learned how powerful CTEs are in breaking down complicated SQL tasks into manageable parts.
+By organizing queries into logical layers, I can now build dashboards, multi-step analytics, and readable queries that would otherwise be overwhelming.
+CTEs have become one of my favorite SQL tools for real-world reporting.

+📚 Progress Tracker

+✅ Day 21 Completed – CTE Mastery for Real-World Analytics 🎉 21 Days of SQL Challenge Successfully Completed!

+---

 ## How to Use This Repository
 - Follow each day's folder or file for the respective SQL problems and solutions.
 - Review my notes and explanations alongside the SQL queries.